Explore the Data

 Lincoln has three Census Tracts in extreme poverty

 Census Tracts in extreme poverty are generally considered to be those with more than 40% of residents in poverty.
-At this concentrated level of poverty, individuals begin to face cultural and social constraints that isolate them from opportunities for economic advancement.3, 4
+At this concentrated level of poverty, individuals begin to face cultural and social constraints that isolate them from opportunities for economic advancement.4,5

-• In 2000, Lincoln had no Census Tracts in extreme poverty.5
+• In 2000, Lincoln had no census tracts in extreme poverty.6

 Census Tracts in extreme poverty fluctuate over time, particularly for Tracts with poverty rates hovering close to 40%.

-• As of 2020, there are no new extreme poverty Census Tracts; the three Tracts in extreme poverty have previously been in extreme poverty.
+• As of 2022, there are no new extreme poverty Census Tracts; the two Tracts in extreme poverty were also in extreme poverty five years ago.

 Footnotes